eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Quantum communication may refer to quantum cryptography, quantum teleportation, and quantum entanglement.
 Among those, quantum key distribution (QKD) is one of the most practical applications in recent years.
 Quantum cryptography takes the advantage of the laws of quantum physics to protect data,
 	- Currently, the most significant problems in practical quantum cryptography systems include: high-speed quantum random number generation, long-distance fiber quantum key distribution with high key generation speed, co-fiber transmission of classical and quantum optical signals, as well as practical commercialization and stabilization.
 	- Our project aims to study these critical issues in quantum cryptography system for practical applications.
 Due to the transmission loss and dark count, the bottleneck for its practical application lies in the trade-off between high speed key generation rate and long transmission distance.
 In order to solve these problems, one potential solution is to design more efficient telecommunication protocol to exceed the theoretical up bound of the generation rate.
 Meanwhile, the project will also focus on the study and practical solutions for quantum random number generation, post-quantum cryptography algorithm, the migration of classical and quantum networks, etc

+##	Database and Information System Research

++ Research Scientist Graduate (Compute Platform - Database Acceleration)- 2025 Start (PhD)
+	- San Jose/Regular/R&D/PhD Graduates - 2025 Start/Job ID: A138260
+	- TikTok is the leading destination for short-form mobile video.
+At TikTok, our mission is to inspire creativity and bring joy.
+TikTok's global headquarters are in Los Angeles and Singapore, and its offices include New York, London, Dublin, Paris, Berlin, Dubai, Jakarta, Seoul, and Tokyo.
+	- Creation is the core of TikTok's purpose.
+Our platform is built to help imaginations thrive.
+This is doubly true of the teams that make TikTok possible.
+	- Together, we inspire creativity and bring joy - a mission we all believe in and aim towards achieving every day.
+	- To us, every challenge, no matter how difficult, is an opportunity; to learn, to innovate, and to grow as one team.
+Status quo?
+Never.
+Courage?
+Always.
+	- At TikTok, we create together and grow together.
+That's how we drive impact - for ourselves, our company, and the communities we serve.
+	- The Data Platform team works on challenges in big data infrastructure and data products.
+Our team focuses on internal tools relating to OLAP DBMS, logging and data ingestion infrastructure, A/B testing for all product and feature launches, workflow management, distributed cache, data visualization tools, and big data engineering, which supports TikTok's business products.
+	- Data-Data Platform-Compute Platform - DB Boost team focuses on building the next generation DBMS kernel aiming for the best-in-class query latency and hardware utilization.
+The team operates the distributed OLAP infrastructure powering cloud native data warehouse, which is the foundation behind data-driven decision-making within TikTok.
+	- We are looking for talented individuals to join our team in 2025.
+As a graduate, you will get unparalleled opportunities for you to kickstart your career, pursue bold ideas and explore limitless growth opportunities.
+Co-create a future driven by your inspiration with TikTok.
+	- Successful candidates must be able to commit to an onboarding date by end of year 2025.
+	- Applications will be reviewed on a rolling basis.
+We encourage you to apply as early as possible.
+	- Candidates can apply to a maximum of two positions and will be considered for jobs in the order you apply.
+The application limit is applicable to TikTok and its affiliates' jobs globally.
+Applications will be reviewed on a rolling basis - we encourage you to apply early.
+	- Online Assessment: Candidates who pass resume evaluation will be invited to participate in TikTok's technical online assessment in HackerRank.
+	- Design and develop kernel modules or core features for cloud-native distributed analytical database systems
+	- Conduct research for cutting-edge technology evolvement in database and data management area and identify the potential future directions
+	- Solve unique and complex problems on large-scale, high-performance cloud infrastructure
+	- Partner with different teams on building backend support for cloud native database service
+	- Currently has or is in the process of obtaining a PhD in Computer Science, related STEM or quantitative field
+	- Current or recent graduate with a background in Software Development, Computer Science, Computer Engineering, or a related technical discipline.
+	- Experience with at least one system programming language: C++, Rust etc.
+	- Must obtain work authorization in country of employment at the time of hire, and maintain ongoing work authorization during employment.
+	- Research or deep working experience in OLAP databases and data management systems is preferred, including but not limited to database kernel, query processing, query optimization, storage system, hardware acceleration, cloud native infrastructure, etc.
+	- Experience with open-source and industry databases and data management systems like Velox, DataFusion, DuckDB, Polars, Clickhouse, Spark, Presto etc is a plus
+	- Passionate & experienced for contributing to open source communities
+	- High levels of creativity and quick problem-solving capabilities
+	- (For Pay Transparency) Compensation Description (annually)
+		* The base salary range for this position in the selected city is $144000 - $168000 annually.